Linear Position Sensors

-- Linear potentiometers
+- Linear Potentiometers

-Linear-motion potentiometers (potentiometric travel sensors and displacement sensors) are based on electrical resistance.
+Linear-motion potentiometers (potentiometric sensors and displacement sensors) are based on electrical resistance.
 Their resistance can be altered mechanically (by rotation or transposition).
 These sensors are primarily used as continuously adjustable voltage dividers.
 Althen linear potentiometers are highly compact and lightweight, and they come in various configurations.

-- Hall sensors
+- Hall Effect Sensors